Friday, January 25, 2013

 A format that should be avoided all together is formal debates.
 Debates have several features that make them a poor format for science communication.
 As it has been pointed out again and again, virtually the whole audience goes to debates with their minds already made up.
 Unless someone gets absolutely tooled, then no one is likely to change their mind (this can also backfire and embolden someone's beliefs).
 It is also very difficult to correctly explain scientific theories in such a small amount of time.
 Even the quickest explanation of evolution takes college professors a couple of full length class periods.
 There is no reason to think that it can be done in a twenty minute opening statement.

 Debates can also help the cause of pseudoscience.
 Unlike the defenders of science, the charlatan have the ability to make things up on the spot because they are not committed to the truth.
 This gives them a massive advantage in persuading the audience who cannot tell the difference.
 Many pseudoscientists are also master rhetoricians and they pay their rent by debating.
 These factors mean that there is a good chance they are going to win, even if they are full of it.
 A great example of this is the debate between Kent Hovind and Massimo Pigliucci (link).
-Despite Massimo having doctorates in botany, genetics, and philosophy and Kent having one from an uncredited Christian diploma mill, the latter (at least in my opinion) easily won the exchange.
+Despite Massimo having doctorates in botany, genetics, and philosophy and Kent having one from an uncredited Christian diploma mill, it is not clear who won the exchange.

 Perhaps even worse, you are granting the proponent of pseudoscience a major propaganda victory by merely stepping on stage with them.
 This victory is the ability to claim that there is a legitimate debate between their viewpoint and mainstream science.
 Since achieving this status is a major goal of Intelligent Design proponents, you have already given them a tremendous victory before you even open your mouth.
 You may respond to this by saying something like "But isn't that a change to crush them?
 What if the defender of science smashes them?"
 The problem with this is that it still gives the audience the impression that there is no settled science.